-All campers age 18 and over must read and sign Ponkapoag’s COVID Summer Guidelines
+All campers age 18 and over must read and sign Ponkapoag’s current COVID Guidelines

 Welcome to the AMC Ponkapoag Camp in the Blue Hills Reservation.
 We are a volunteer run outdoor facility.
 Our (your) mission is to preserve this woodland oasis for future generations.
 We ask you and your guests’ sincere cooperation in following these guidelines in order to ensure a safe and enjoyable retreat experience.

 Driving and Parking